euffelmann/bpc/README.md

 The following files and tools will need to be downloaded:

 -   The `bpc.R` and `h2o_to_h2l.R` files.
-Alternatively you can clone this whole repository using the following git command: `git clone https://github.com/euffelmann/bpc.git`. `toy_data.profile` contains simulated Polygenic Scores (PGS) in plink format.
+Alternatively you can clone this whole repository using the following git command: `git clone https://github.com/euffelmann/bpc.git`. `toy_data/` contains simulated Polygenic Scores (PGSs) in plink format to test the functions.

 -   1000 Genomes population reference files (from e.g. <https://ctg.cncr.nl/software/magma>)